microsoft/WhatTheHack/CONTRIBUTING.md

 Let us know which hack has the bug.
 Is it in the Student guide?
 Coach guide?
 Is it a documentation issue?
 Or an issue with a provided resource file or solution file?
 The form will guide you on what information you should submit.
 The WTH team will follow up on your submission.

 We welcome bug fixes!
-If you wish fix the bug yourself, please see the section on how to [Contribute an Update to an Existing Hack](#-contribute-an-update-to-an-existing-hack)
+If you wish fix the bug yourself, please see the section on how to [Contribute an update to an existing hack](#-contribute-an-update-to-an-existing-hack)

 ## Propose New Hack Topic or Improvement to Existing Hack

 You have a proposal on how to improve an existing hack, or you want to suggest a new hack topic.
-For improving an existing hack, your proposal should go beyond a "bug fix" and imply a greater improvement or addition of content.
+For improving an existing hack, your proposal should go beyond a "bug fix" and be a fair sized improvement or addition of content.

 For new hack proposals, consider:
    - Is this a net new hack topic?
 Or should your contribution extend or modify an existing hack?